Suggested attractions & Activities

 Our greatest favourites are highlighted in red.

-Maryport Aquarium.
-A big hit with kids, see and even
+2. Maryport Aquarium.
+A big hit with kids, see and even touch the fish.

 inscriptions are displayed in this unlikely but interesting

 4.Workington.
 Former coal and steel town.
 Helena Thompson Museum has historic collection of local objects.
-Town has a ten pin bowling centre, rugby league side and speedway track but is not a place that offers much to the visitor.
+Town has a ten pin bowling centre, Reds soccer team, rugby league side and speedway track but is not a place that offers much to the holiday visitor.

 8.Mirehouse.
 Beautiful old house and gardens sweeping down to Bassenthwaite lake.
 An historic stately manor house situated close to Keswick in the Northern Lake District.
 The house includes a fine selection of period furniture, rare letters by Wordsworth and magnificent gardens with plenty of room for the kids and adults alike.
 Nearby is the osprey viewing point.

 9. Keswick.
 A bustle of shopping in an ampitheatre of surrounding Lakeland mountains.
 The equivalent of Windermere for the Northern Lakes.
-Bike hire plentiful and attractions recommended are a row on Derwentwater (takes sandwiches and lashings of ginger beer!), the Castlerigg ancient stone circle and for wet days there is an indoor pool with wave machine, a cinema (the Alhambra) that is cosy and like a step back in time.
-There is also the Cars of the Stars museum, the Cumberland Pencil Museum and the brand new Theatre by the Lake.
+Bike hire plentiful and attractions recommended are a row on Derwentwater (takes sandwiches and lashings of ginger beer!), the Castlerigg ancient stone circle (pictured right) and for wet days there is an indoor pool with wave machine, a cinema (the Alhambra) that is cosy and like a step back in time.
+There is also the Theatre by the Lake.

 10. Whitehaven.
 Fascinating Georgian port that has revived its outlook recently.
 Attractions include: The Beacon Centre, Whitehaven.
-Set on the Georgian harbourside the centre brings to life the Cumbrian links to America, Whitehaven's Rum Story centre and the Haig Pit mine museum where giant Victorian winding engines are now turned by compressed air.
+Set on the Georgian harbourside the centre brings to life the Cumbrian links to America, Whitehaven's Rum Story centre.
 Also home to Whitehaven rugby league.
+There is also a marina with facilities for seagoing yachts to explore the Irish Sea and Solway.

 14 Ravenglass and Eskdale miniature railway.
-One of the best all round attractions, apart from the landscape, of West Lakeland.
+One of the best all round attractions of West Lakeland, highly recommended by Lakestay.
 If you have children you must not miss this attraction!

 15 Eskdale Mill.
 Interesting working water mill.
 But parking is non-existent and best approached on foot...from the miniature railway.